jphong125/stellaapic/Writerside/topics/Get-Balance.md

 # Get Balance

 ## Overview
-Using this method Operator can get the current balance of the player in the Lucky Monaco.
+Using this method Operator can get the current balance of the player in the Stella.

 ## Request
 Requested get balance API URL will be notified individually, for security reasons.